Will Getting Another Credit Card Help Your Credit Score?

 Adding a new credit card account to your credit report could help or hurt you in the credit score department—and perhaps even do a little of both.
 Below are examples of different scenarios where the overall impact of a new credit card might be positive or negative.

-A new credit card could:
+A new credit card could better your credit score by:

-• Lower your credit utilization rate.
+• Lowering your credit utilization rate.
 Credit utilization measures how much (aka the percentage) of your credit card limits you are using.
 When you open another credit card, the new account’s credit limit could drive your utilization rate downward, and that movement can be positive from a credit score perspective.
 Note: It’s important to pay off your credit card balances each month, especially on any new accounts.
 Otherwise, you could create debt and credit problems for yourself that are challenging to overcome in the future.

-• Diversify your credit mix.
+• Diversifying your credit mix.
 The types of accounts on your credit report make up 10% of your FICO® Score.
-Having both installment accounts (like personal loans) and revolving accounts (like credit cards) can help you in this credit score category.
+[1] Having both installment accounts (like personal loans) and revolving accounts (like credit cards) can help you in this credit score category.
 So, if you add a credit card to a credit report that previously did not have this type of account, you might see a credit score bump.

-• Help you build a positive payment history.
+• Helping you build a positive payment history.
 Payment history is the most important credit score category making up 35% of your FICO Score.
 When you open a new credit card and consistently pay it on time each month, it gives you the opportunity to establish a history of on-time payments.
+[1]

 A new credit card might damage your credit score

 All new credit obligations—credit cards included—have the ability to damage your credit score.
 Whether a credit card influences your credit score for the good or bad depends on numerous factors.
+But how could opening another credit card hurt your score?

-A new credit card could:
+A new credit card could damage your credit score by:

-• Lower your average age of credit.
+• Lowering your average age of credit.
 Your length of credit history influences 15% of your FICO Score.
-The older your credit history and your average age of accounts, the better from a credit score standpoint.
+[1] The older your credit history and your average age of accounts, the better from a credit score standpoint.
 Of course, adding a brand new account of any type to your credit report will cause your average age of credit accounts (and potentially your credit score) to go down.
 Note: If you become an authorized user on a friend’s or family member’s credit card, you may be able to add a new credit card to your credit report without facing this problem, depending on the age of the account in question.

-• Add a new hard inquiry to your credit report.
+• Adding a new hard inquiry to your credit report.
 Applying for a credit card or other type of financing typically involves a credit check.
 When a credit bureau allows a lender to access your credit report, a record of the access appears on your credit report.
 This is called a credit inquiry.
 Hard credit inquiries, such as those that occur when you apply for financing, may lower your credit score (though usually not by much).

 What type of credit card can or should I get?